object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 constructive laziness: it simultaneously allows the mathematician to achieve more and do less work.

-This is a second course in programming, building a previously acquired basic understanding of programming in Python.
+This is primarily intended as a second course in programming.
+We won't teach basic Python syntax; instead, our aim is to make you a better programmer.
+If you have never encountered Python syntax before, don't worry; so long as you have programmed in any other popular language, you will get the hang of it very quickly.

 In covering more advanced programming, we will pay particular attention to objects and abstraction as they occur in Python.
 Furthermore, we will do so from a mathematician's perspective, understanding programming as a process of defining and manipulating mathematical objects, and